Save the WWI Heritage Building at 310 St Kilda Rd to help veterans.

 This building has a deep connection with the veteran community; opened in 1937, it has been central to rehabilitation of veterans from both World Wars, Korean and Vietnam Wars and has been vacant since 1995.

-ANVAM’s vision is to transform the classic art deco building into a veterans art museum and centre dedicated to improving their health and wellbeing through art therapy programs.
+ANVAM’s vision is to transform the classic art deco building into a veterans art museum and cultural centre dedicated to improving their health and wellbeing through art therapy programs.
 Making this a veterans community space will be a fitting tribute during the Centenary of WWI.

 ANVAM provides creative arts therapy programs and support to veterans and their families in line with world’s best practice to help heal the mental scars of war, ANVAM is funded through public donations.